 Passiflora umbilicata succeeds in cooler climates than most members of this genus, growing in warm, essentially frost-free temperate areas as well as the subtropics and at moderate elevations in the tropics[

 ].
-Whilst top growth will be killed back in all but the mildest winters, the roots - especially if well mulched - will tolerate considerably lower temperatures and will produce new growth in early summer[
+Whilst top growth will be killed back by winter cold in all but the mildest of winters in the temperate zone, the roots - especially if well mulched - will tolerate considerably lower temperatures and can produce new growth in early summer[

-].
-Roots of outdoor grown plants should be restricted to encourage fruiting[
+Roots of outdoor grown plants in the temperate zone should be restricted in order to encourage fruiting[

 Plants are very tolerant of pruning and can be cut back to ground level if required to rejuvenate the plant[